Grenade: Anti-tank

 During World War I, hand grenades were frequently used by troops, lacking other means to defend against enemy tanks threatening to over-run the position, to various success.
 The interwar period saw some limited development of grenades specifically intended to defeat armor, but it was not until the outbreak of WWII that serious efforts were made.
 While there were infantry anti-tank weapons available, they were either not ubiquitous enough, ineffective or both.
 Anti-tank grenades were a suitable stopgap to ensure a rudimentary capability for every squad to be used for self-defence.
 Once rocket-propelled shaped charges became available in greater numbers, anti-tank hand grenades became almost obsolete.
 However, they were still used with limited success in the Iraqi insurgency in the early 2000s against lightly armored mine-resistant ambush protected (MRAP) vehicles.
-During the Russo-Ukrainian war, modified anti-tank grenades are being dropped from drones.
+In May 2022, during the Russo-Ukrainian War, Radio Free Europe reported that Ukrainian troops were using drones to drop modified RKG-3 anti-tank grenades on Russian vehicles, based on footage from Aerorozvidka.

 Incendiary

 During World War II, the United Kingdom used incendiary grenades based on white phosphorus.
 One model, the No. 76 special incendiary grenade, was mainly issued to the Home Guard as an anti-tank weapon.
 It was produced in vast numbers; by August 1941, well over 6,000,000 had been manufactured.
+Thermite grenades have also been used.